cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 !!!
 Important
     The `serverName` field in the metrics endpoint must match one of the names defined in the server certificate.
+If the default certificates are in use, the `serverName` value should be in the format `<cluster-name>-rw`.

 ### Predefined set of metrics